 Based on the internal audit plan approved by the AC, GIAD performs an independent assessment of the adequacy and effectiveness of the Group's system of internal control, risk management and governance processes.
-GIAD is guided by the International Professional Practice Framework (IPPF) in their works and performed audit review through a risk-based approach, in line with Group's objectives and policies and taking into consideration input from the Senior Management and the Board.
-For the financial year ended 2022, the scope of the review included the following:
+GIAD is guided by the International Professional Practice Framework (IPPF) in their works and performs audit reviews through a risk-based approach, in line with the Group's objectives and policies and taking into consideration input from the Senior Management and the Board.
+For the financial year ended 2023, the scope of the review included the following:

-- Sales and Collections
+- Supply Chain Management

 - Recurring and Related Party Transactions

+- Corporate Governance

-- Project Management
+- Project Initiating and Planning

-- Inventory Management
+- Sale and Service Management

-Findings of the above four (4) internal audit reviews were discussed with the Senior Management and the relevant heads of departments prior to presenting them to the AC for their deliberation where the reports included recommendations, action plans with target implementation timeline established by Management to mitigate the issues of concerns within the time frame specified.
+Findings of the above five (5) internal audit reviews were discussed with the Senior Management and the relevant heads of departments prior to presenting them to the AC for their deliberation where the reports included recommendations, action plans with target implementation timeline established by Management to mitigate the issues of concerns within the time frame specified.
 Actions taken by the audited operating units were followed up by GIAD and the review results were reported to the AC.
 In addition, GIAD carried out the following:

-- Facilitated quarterly Risk Management Committee meetings and Risk Management Unit meetings for the various business units without compromising its independence. - Reviewed the Statement on Risk Management and Internal Control for the Company's 2022 Annual Report.
+- Facilitated quarterly Risk Management Committee meetings and Risk Management Unit meetings for the various business units without compromising its independence. - Reviewed the Statement on Risk Management and Internal Control for the Company's 2023 Annual Report.

-The total cost incurred by GIAD for the financial year ended 31 December 2022 was approximately RM311,400.
+The total cost incurred by GIAD for the financial year ended 31 December 2023 was approximately RM261,600.